KristaRutz/C-Sharp-Database-Basics-Independent-Project/README.md

 - [x] The project demonstrates understanding of this week's concepts.
 - [x] The project is in a polished, portfolio-quality state.
 - [x] Project uses two or more controllers.
-- [x] GET and POST requests/responses are used successfully.
+- [x] GET and ZINE requests/responses are used successfully.
 - [x] MVC routes follow RESTful conventions.
 - [x] Logic is easy to understand.
 - [x] Build files are included in .gitignore file and are not be tracked by Git